 This was an AP story on Sunday.

-More black women marrying men of other races, according to the census.
+More black women marrying men of other races according to the census.

 But at 37, the divorcee has shifted to dating anybody who will ask her out, regardless of race.

-And in fact, it turns out black women around the country are reconsidering deep-seated reservations toward interracial uh relationships and are branching out.
+And in fact, it turns out black women around the country are reconsidering deep-seated reservations toward interracial relationships and are branching out.

-Uh all this comes as stats suggest that American black women are among the least likely to marry.
+All this comes as stats suggest that American black women are among the least likely to marry.

 Toynetta Jones says, hey, I'm not saying that white men are the answers to all our problems.